espressif/ESP8266_RTOS_SDK/examples/system/ota/README.md

 * Check your PC can ping the ESP8266 at its IP, and that the IP, AP and other configuration settings are correct in menuconfig.
 * Check if any firewall software is preventing incoming connections on the PC.
-* Check you can see the configured file (default hello-world.bin) if you browse the file listing at http://127.0.0.1/
+* Check you can see the configured file (default project_template.bin) if you browse the file listing at http://127.0.0.1/
 * If you have another PC or a phone, try viewing the file listing from the separate host.

 ## Error "ota_begin error err=0x104"